Hannah Johnson

 Associate Dean for Research and Faculty Recruitment

-Johnson’s published scholarship focuses on medieval antisemitic legends and the rhetoric of exclusion in premodern Europe.
-Her research interests include modern intellectual and disciplinary history, the psychology of conspiracism, Islamophobia, comparative religious studies, and Jewish Studies.
-With the support of an ACLS Collaborative Research Fellowship, Johnson and colleague Heather Blurton wrote and published The Critics and the Prioress: Antisemitism, Criticism and Chaucer’s Prioress’s Tale (Michigan, 2017), an interdisciplinary examination of the troubled critical history surrounding the famous medieval poet’s most inflammatory work, The Prioress’s Tale.
-Johnson’s first monograph, Blood Libel: The Ritual Murder Accusation at the Limit of Jewish History (Michigan, 2012), examines the underlying ethical commitments that have historically structured academic investigations of a libelous historical myth, originating in the Middle Ages that Jewish communities murder Christian children.
-Most recently, she was supported by a 2023 Fulbright fellowship to undertake collaborative research with New Zealand scholar Simone Marshall on a podcast series and academic trade book tentatively titled, The First Era of Fake News: Witch-Hunting, Antisemitism and Islamophobia.
+Johnson’s scholarship examines medieval antisemitic legends and the rhetoric of exclusion in premodern Europe.
+Her broader research interests include intellectual and disciplinary history, the psychology of conspiracism, Islamophobia, comparative religious studies, and Jewish Studies.
+With the support of an ACLS Collaborative Research Fellowship, she co-authored The Critics and the Prioress: Antisemitism, Criticism, and Chaucer’s Prioress’s Tale (Michigan, 2017) with Heather Blurton, an interdisciplinary study of the critical impasse surrounding Chaucer’s most inflammatory tale.
+Her first monograph, Blood Libel: The Ritual Murder Accusation at the Limit of Jewish History (Michigan, 2012), explores the ethical frameworks that have shaped scholarly engagement with the ritual murder accusation, a medieval myth alleging that Jews murdered Christian children.
+More recently, Johnson was awarded a 2023 Fulbright Fellowship to collaborate with New Zealand scholar Simone Marshall on the early research for an academic trade book, The Dawn of Magical Thinking: Why Premodern Ideas of Witch-Hunting, Antisemitism, and Islamophobia Continue to Harm Our World.

-Johnson is an engaged proponent of interdisciplinary and collaborative research, community-engaged scholarship, and public humanities.
-In her home department of English, she has previously served as Director of the Literature Program, Acting Director of Graduate Studies, Multimodal Pedagogy Coordinator, and Faculty Grant Support advisor, among other roles.
+An advocate of interdisciplinary and public humanities work, Johnson has held leadership roles in her department, including Director of the Literature Program, Acting Director of Graduate Studies, Multimodal Pedagogy Coordinator, and Faculty Grant Support Advisor.
 She is affiliated with Medieval and Renaissance Studies, Jewish Studies, the University Center for International Studies, and the Collaboratory Against Hate.
-Johnson has been a Visiting Scholar at the University of Otago and UC Santa Barbara.
+She has also been a Visiting Scholar at the University of Otago and UC Santa Barbara.